Need Help? Give us a call.

-In the wake of Banksy’s popularity and impact, Ikea paid street artists to to graffiti their existing ads and placed similarly styled ads in unconventional unconventional places.
-Ikea’s bright, modern, reasonably-priced furniture makes young people a big part of their target market.
-Using the popularity of stenciled street art is a perfect fit to catch they eye of the right demographic.
+In the wake of Banksy’s popularity and impact, Ikea paid street artists to graffiti their existing ads and placed similarly styled ads in unconventional places.
+Ikea’s bright, modern, reasonably priced furniture makes young people a big part of their target market.
+Using the popularity of stenciled street art is a perfect fit to catch the eye of the right demographic.

 If you like the idea of using the streets and sidewalks as fun advertising space—but aren’t sold on the permanence of spray paint—then carefully placed decals and stickers might be just the thing for you.
 Procter and Gamble used the white stripes of crosswalks to remind pedestrians of Mr. Clean’s power over grit.
 This wins points for reversibility, humor, and defying language barriers.

 Another good use of strategically placed images is Folgers’ steaming cup of coffee.
 Why let that steam go to waste when it can sell some coffee?
-Keeping your message simple and visually based helps to convey your message to a diverse audience.
+Keeping your message simple and visually based helps to convey it to a diverse audience.